-As an online merchant, you would like to reactivate your shopping cart abandoners after purchase cancellations with the help of abandonment-mails and are wondering how to make the mailings legally compliant?
-You would like to find out what the legal provisions of existing laws and in particular the General Data Protection Regulation (GDPR) are?
+As a shop owner, you’d like to reactivate your shopping cart abandoners after they’ve abandoned their shopping cart by email and are wondering how to design these mailings in a legally compliant manner?
+Do you want to find out what the legal provisions of the existing laws and in particular the General Data Protection Regulation (GDPR) are?

-In this article you will learn how to implement mailings to shopping cart abandoners in a legally compliant manner in order to persuade customers to make a purchase after all.
-On the one hand, we discuss the GDPR, which regulates the handling of personal data (because e-mail addresses count as such).
-On the other hand, we also classify the law against unfair competition (UWG), which regulates the sending of advertising mails.
+In this article, you’ll learn how to implement mailings to shopping cart abandoners in a legally compliant manner in order to persuade customers to make a purchase after all.
+On the one hand, we deal with the abandoned cart emails GDPR, which regulates the handling of personal data (because email addresses count as such).
+On the other, we also classify the German Unfair Competition Act (UWG), which regulates the sending of promotional emails.

-Whether reminder e-mails, service e-mails or newsletter: Of course, abandonment-mails may not simply be sent without further ado.
-Competition and data protection regulations regulate the conditions for sending advertising e-mails as well as the “collection, processing and use of personal data”.
-By personal data we mean all information that can be used to establish a personal reference.
-This includes e-mail addresses.
+Whether reminder emails, service emails or newsletters: naturally, emails may not simply be sent without further ado.
+Competition and data protection regulations govern the conditions for sending advertising emails as well as the “collection, processing and use of personal data”.
+Personal data is understood to be all information that can be used to establish a personal reference.
+This includes email addresses.

-To avoid warnings, online shops do well to comply with the legal provisions.
-The GDPR and other data protection and competition law provisions provide some guidelines for online shops with regard to abandonment-mails.
-If merchants observe these rules, shopping cart abandoners can be brought back into the purchase process in accordance with the law.
+In order to avoid warnings, online shops would do well to comply with the legal provisions.
+Some rules for online shops regarding abandoned cart emails are derived from the GDPR and other data protection and competition law provisions.
+If shop operators observe these rules, purchase abandoners can be brought back into the purchase process in a legally compliant manner.

-Under one condition, shop merchants do not need explicit consent for sending abandonment-mails: The exception applies if the customer is already an existing customer within the meaning of §7 (3) UWG.
-In this case, online shops may send abandonment-mails without the customer’s express consent.
+Shop owners don’t need express consent to send abandoned cart emails under one condition: This exception applies if the customer is already an existing customer within the meaning of Section 7 (3) UWG.
+In this case, online shops are allowed to send abandoned cart emails without a customer’s explicit consent.

-In other words, if a customer relationship already exists, i.e. the customer has ordered at least once in the online shop, a abandonment-mail may also be sent without any explicit consent.
+In other words: if a customer relationship already exists, i.e. the customer has ordered at least once before from the online shop, they may be sent an abandoned cart emails GDPR conform even without express consent.
 Further requirements are:

-- The e-mail address may be used for direct advertising of similar goods or services.
-Here it depends naturally on how similar the products are.
-It is clear that a pair of jeans is more like a sweater than a washing machine.
+- The email address may be used for direct advertising for one’s own similar goods or services.
+Here, of course, it depends on how similar the items are.
+It’s obvious that a pair of jeans is more similar to a jumper than to a washing machine.

-- During the collection and each use it must be clearly pointed out that the use can be withdrawn at any time.
-In every abandonment-mail there must be a possibility to withdraw the consent.
+- The collection and each use must clearly state that the use can be objected to at any time.
+An objection option must be provided in every abandoned cart emails to match the GDPR.

 This law is also valid after the GDPR has come into force, as the Munich Higher Regional Court confirmed in a ruling.

-As soon as one of the above conditions is not met, merchants need to obtain consent.
-Collecting e-mail addresses and obtaining consent is part of the collection of personal data.
+As soon as one of the aforementioned conditions is not met, shop owners must obtain consent.
+Collecting email addresses and obtaining consent count as collecting personal data.
 They are therefore subject to legal provisions that must be observed.
-Both the UWG [§7 (2) No. 3 UWG] and the GDPR [Art.
-6 para.
-1 GDPR] require explicit consent.
+Both the UWG [Section 7 (2) No. 3 UWG] and the GDPR [Art.
+6 (1) GDPR] require explicit consent.
 The only exception is existing customers.

-Obligation of the responsible body to provide evidence
+Obligation of the data controller to provide evidence

-“Where processing is based on consent, the controller shall be able to demonstrate that the data subject has consented to processing of his or her personal data.”
+“Where processing is based on consent, the Controller must be able to demonstrate that the data subject has consented to the processing of their personal data”.

-Even if the GDPR does not prescribe a specific procedure, the double opt-in (DOI) offers a decisive advantage: the consent can be proven by the double opt-in procedure, because it is characterised by the fact that the interested party confirms his consent by actively clicking on a checkbox on the website and an additional second step.
-This usually consists of a click in an e-mail and makes the declaration of consent of the recipient technically conclusive.
+Even though the GDPR does not prescribe a specific procedure, the double opt-in (DOI) offers a decisive advantage: consent can be proven through the double opt-in procedure because it is characterised by the fact that an interested party confirms their consent by actively clicking a checkbox on the website and confirms in an additional second step.
+This usually consists of a click within an email and makes the recipient’s declaration of consent technically conclusive.

-- Reference to rights of data subjects (e.g. contradiction)
+- Reference to the rights of the data subject (e.g. revocation)

 - Purpose of processing